Make your own personalized Disney shirts that are totally unique and cheap! A roundup of cute Disney shirt ideas and free Disney SVG files.

 The easiest way to make personalized shirts is with a cutting machine.
 There are several different brands of vinyl cutting machines, but my personal favorite is a Cricut machine.
 I have a ton of tutorials on how to use a Cricut, Cricut Design Space tutorials, and even a Cricut 101 course.

 When using a cutting machine, you can literally make any personalized Disney shirts you want!
 The possibilities are endless.
-There are some Disney images in Cricut Access but you can also find a lot of FREE SVG files to use for Disney shirts.
+There are some Disney images and free designs in Cricut Access but you can also find a lot of FREE SVG files to use for Disney shirts.

 It is also really easy to upload free Disney fonts into Cricut and design your own.
 I have a full video tutorial on how to download Disney Cricut fonts and how to make Mickey Mouse ears, which is a great place to start for Walt Disney World custom shirts.